kali/lackr/README.md

 plugging extension in Lackr was still a bit awkward.
 Its asynchronous nature made the code trickier to write than necessary, while Java felt like assembly with our Ruby bad habits.

-But being in control of the stack allowed us to introduced another language and framework in the mix.
+But being in control of the stack allowed us to introduce another language and framework in the mix.
 We picked Scala and Unfiltered to implement a "fast stack" alongside the Varnish/Rails one.
 That way we could pick a few expensive rails endpoints and move them to the new stack to improve the general performance.